Peter T. Washburn: Later career

-Under Washburn's leadership, the adjutant general's office compiled 300 bound volumes of commander's reports, accounts and other records pertaining to service members from Vermont who took part in the war.
+Under Washburn's leadership, the adjutant general's office compiled 300 bound volumes of commander's reports, financial accounts and other records pertaining to service members from Vermont who took part in the war.
 Of the more than 34,000 men Vermont provided to the Union, only 75 were unaccounted for after the war.

 In 1866, Washburn declined reelection as adjutant general.
 He was succeeded by William Wells.
+Later that year, Washburn was a candidate for the Republican nomination in Vermont's 2nd congressional district; he lost to Luke P. Poland, who went on to win the general election.
+In October 1866, the town of Derby dedicated Vermont's first monument to commemorate Union veterans; Washburn was the featured guest and delivered the keynote address.
+In May 1867, though he was not an active candidate, Washburn was nominated for lieutenant governor at the state Republican convention.
+The nomination was won by Stephen Thomas, who went on to win the general election.
+In March 1868, Washburn was chosen president and secretary of the state Republican convention that elected delegates to that year's Republican National Convention.

+In August 1868, Washburn was a delegate to the International Commercial Convention (ICC) in Portland, Maine, and was chosen one of its vice presidents.
+The ICC considered ways to expand commerce between the United States and Canada, in addition to developing overseas shipping routes for farm products from the Western United States.
 Washburn was one of the organizers of the Reunion Society of Vermont Officers and delivered the keynote address at the society's 1868 annual meeting.

-In addition to resuming his law practice, Washburn was an organizer of the Woodstock Railroad Company, of which he was elected president.
+In addition to resuming his law practice after leaving the adjutant general's post, Washburn was an organizer of the Woodstock Railroad Company, of which he was elected president.
 He also served on the board of directors for the Rutland and Woodstock Railroad.

 Governor

 In 1869, Washburn was a candidate for governor and won the Republican nomination at the party's state convention in June by defeating Dudley Chase Denison and Julius Converse.
 He defeated Democrat Homer W. Heaton in the general election, and took office on October 15, 1869.
 During his term, the state enacted a law changing the term for state offices including governor from one year to two.